Invention for Innovation - Product Development Award Supporting Information for Applicants

 - To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the CCF RMS.

-More information can be found in the NIHR Confidentiality and disclosure - a guide for applicants, reviewers and commissioning committees.
+More information can be found in our Confidentiality and disclosure guide for applicants, reviewers and commissioning committees.

 Section 5: Equality and Diversity Monitoring Information